 One of America’s most popular dog breeds took a roundabout route to get here, crossing from this side of the Atlantic to the other – and then back again.

 The Labrador Retriever’s earliest origins are found across our northern border, in the Canadian province of Newfoundland.
-If that sounds a bit confusing to geography buffs, that’s because it is: Yes, the Labrador Territory after which the breed is named is actually northwest of the island of Newfoundland.
+If that sounds a bit confusing to geography buffs, that’s because it is.
+Yes, the Labrador Territory after which the breed is named is actually northwest of the island of Newfoundland.
 And, yes, there already is another breed from Newfoundland, called, logically enough, the Newfoundland.

 Long before any European nation planted its flag on Canadian territory, Spanish, French, Portuguese, and English fishermen were venturing to its Atlantic coast, presumably bringing their dogs with them.
-These various breeds commingled on the huge but isolated island, creating a land race that became known as the St. John’s Dog, after the capital of Newfoundland.
+These various breeds commingled on the huge but isolated island, creating a canine race that became known as the St. John’s Dog, after the capital of Newfoundland.

 From St. John’s Water Dog to Labrador Retriever

 The St. John’s Dog can no longer be found today, save for the bronze statues that stand in Harbourside Park in the city from which their name derived.
 These dogs of Newfoundland came in various sizes, the larger of which became the eponymous Newfoundland, and the smaller one the dog we are discussing here.